lukso-network/docs/docs/learn/digital-assets/read-nft-metadata.md

 </details>

-### Get Data from Token ID
+## Get Data from Token ID

-After preparing the token ID, you can start to fetch the ID-specific metadata by calling [`getDataForTokenId()`](../../contracts/contracts/LSP8IdentifiableDigitalAsset/extensions/LSP8Enumerable.md#getdatafortokenid):
+After preparing the token ID, you can start to fetch the ID-specific metadata.

+To get token ID metadata, you will have to make a direct contract call by calling [`getDataForTokenId()`](../../contracts/contracts/LSP8IdentifiableDigitalAsset/extensions/LSP8Enumerable.md#getdatafortokenid):

 <Tabs groupId="provider-lib">
   <TabItem value="ethers" label="ethers"  attributes={{className: "tab_ethers"}}>